 The one session I spent the entire time in was Breakout EDU.
 I had always wanted to try a session like this, but I had never had the chance.
 While I understood the basic concept, actually participating in one showed me how amazingly complex it was and how much collaboration and teamwork was necessary to complete it successfully -- which we sadly did not.
 I left, however, with ideas swimming in my brain about how I could incorporate a Breakout session in my own classroom.
 And I’m not the only one who had visions of classroom applications dancing through his head.
 The chorus I kept hearing from participants all day was how excited they were to try a new lesson, a new tool, or a new platform in their classroom.
 This vibe fueled us all day, and before we knew it, the day was coming to a close.

 Of course, the end of the day is one of the most exciting parts of the day for many edcampers.
 With a number of generous sponsors, participants had the chance to win opportunities to try tools donated to us.
 I want to take a moment to list all the fantastic sponsors we had on the day.
 We couldn’t have done it without you!
 Follow these fantastic folks on Twitter for the latest updates:

 Loyola’s School of Education and Educational Technology Program deserve huge props for putting on such a fabulous edcamp experiences, and Dr. David Marcovitz (@DavidMarcovitz), Dr. Kelly Keane (@kellyjanekeane), and Ms. Irene Bal (@ireneamelia1) deserve a standing ovation for pioneering this day.
 I cannot wait until next year to see how they expand it and make it even better (which is hard to imagine).
-For pictures from the day, check out our Storify and search #EdcampLoyola17 on Twitter.
+For pictures from the day, search #EdcampLoyola17 on Twitter.

 The author of this post, David Dutrow, is currently a student in the Educational Technology program at Loyola University Maryland.